-Fig. 13 shows the experimental results of the assembled resolver using the signal processing scheme in Fig. 12 with the rotor speed of 250rad/s.
-The Vα and Vβ in the demodulation process are shown in Fig. 13a).
-The output signals from SRF-PLL, Vd and Vq, are shown in Fig. 13b).
+Fig. 14 shows the experimental results of the assembled resolver using the signal processing scheme in Fig. 13 with the rotor speed of 250rad/s.
+The Vα and Vβ in the demodulation process are shown in Fig. 14a.
+The output signals from SRF-PLL, Vd and Vq, are shown in Fig. 14b.
+A slight difference between Vd and Vq in terms of amplitude can be observed in Fig. 14b due to different radial position of the hall effect sensors in the PCB, see Fig 12a, due to assembling tolerances.